Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-container-wrapper/README.md

 ### Version 0.3.3

 -   Version for SUSE 15 SP5.
 Trivial update otherwise with some refinements.

 ### Version 0.4.2

--   Trivial update of the EasyConfig for 0.3.3.
+-   Trivial update from 0.3.3.